1. How long does Dropbox keep my files after I delete my account?

 - Oracle America, Inc.

-You have a right to ask us to stop using or limit our use of your personal data in certain circumstances—for example, if we have no lawful basis to keep using your data, or if you think your personal data is inaccurate.
+You have a right to request that we stop or limit our use of your personal data in certain circumstances—for example, if we have no lawful basis to keep using your data, or if you think your personal data is inaccurate.

-You have an absolute right to object to our use of your personal information for marketing purposes, and we’ve made it easy for you to do so.
-You can ask us to stop sending you marketing messages at any time by editing your preferences in the Notifications section of your personal account or by simply clicking the Unsubscribe link in any email you receive.
+You have an absolute right to object to our use of your personal information to send you marketing messages, and we’ve made it easy for you to do so.
+You can select which kinds of marketing messages you want to receive at any time by editing your preferences in the Notifications section of your personal account or by clicking the Unsubscribe link in any categories of emails you no longer want to receive.

 If your account information is inaccurate, you can update or delete it at any time by signing in to your account and going to your account page.
 You can also delete your Dropbox account at any time (but don’t forget that if you do, your data will be gone forever).

-If you believe that Dropbox has no lawful basis for using your personal data, or believe there are other inaccuracies in your personal data, please let us know by contacting us at email@example.com and we’ll look into it.
+If you believe that Dropbox has no lawful basis for using your personal data, believe there are other inaccuracies in your personal data, or wish to object to the use of your personal data, please let us know by contacting us at firstname.lastname@example.org and we’ll look into it.

 You can access the files you save in your Dropbox account at any time.
 If you have installed the Dropbox desktop app, you can store all of your files directly on your computer.